 As a parent, it enabled me to coach and encourage more effectively as well.
 Does your spouse tend to hang on to something negative you’ve said?
 Do they need to hear “I love you” more than you do?
 These are clues.

 3. Choose an activity they enjoy and offer to join them (even if you think it’s stupid).

-5. Rub their feet while they tell you about their day or offer a back rub.
+5. Hold their hand, rub their feet while they tell you about their day, or offer hugs often.

 6. Give them something, especially something meaningful.